noorac/noorac/README.md

 <a href="https://github.com/noorac/todotra">https://github.com/noorac/todotra</a></p>
 <p>- pwdgen: a program that will generate random passwords of varying length and copy it to the clipboard.<br>
 <a href="https://github.com/noorac/pwdgen">https://github.com/noorac/pwdgen</a></p>
-<p>- Py-sort-collection: A collection of python scripts for different sorting algorithms.
-Just used for practice.<br>
+<p>- Py-sort-collection: A collection of python scripts for different sorting algorithms.<br>
 <a href="https://github.com/noorac/py-sort-collection">https://github.com/noorac/py-sort-collection</a></p>
 <h3>Javascript projects:</h3>
 <p>- Javascript basic projects: is a fork from a tutorial from freecodecamp.
 I have recently started learning JS; I'm not too far along, but might aswell signal that I've started.<br>